wp-plugins/wripl/readme.txt

 **The slider** - a responsive, mobile friendly slider which is designed to give timely and prominent recommendations to your readers.

-**The 'end of content' suggestions ** - a list of recommendations at the bottom of your posts.
+**End of content ** - a list of recommendations at the bottom of your posts.
 Currently requires featured images.

 See wripl in action on these sites: http://wripl.com/sites